Yogesh-rana-2301/Oops_Learner/20_Pure_Virtual_Functions.md

 };
 ```

-The `= 0` syntax does not mean assigning zero to the function pointer.
-It is simply the C++ notation to mark a virtual function as "pure."
+The `= 0` syntax does not mean assigning zero to the function pointer. <mark>It is simply the C++ notation to mark a virtual function as "pure."</mark>

 ## Abstract Class